 But the latter is also going to be bitter and have higher expectations and be more judgmental, and the former is more likely to be pleasant, inquisitive, and eager to experience new things.
 The light hasn't been snuffed out yet.

-I had the very dark thought recently, that it would be very helpful if we could develop amnestic drugs of some kind that a late 20's woman could take that would 'reset' her memories and mental states back to its youthful state.
+I had the very dark thought recently, that it would be very helpful if we could develop amnestic drugs of some kind that a late 20's woman could take that would 'reset' her memories and mental processes back to its youthful state.
 Literally have her forget all the previous mates, all the hookups, all the horrible breakups and emotional trauma and debauched decisions she's made over the past decade.

 If she's otherwise physically attractive and now has the attitude of a 20-year-old, she's suddenly much more appealing as a mate.
 Unless she has a kid, can't easily remedy that issue.